arielherself/espresso/README.raw.md

 As rooks and knights jousted on the [chessboard](https://www.economist.com/1843/2015/06/15/chess), there was action away from it, too.
 On August 7th Arkady Dvorkovich, a former Russian deputy prime minister, was re-elected as the president of the International Chess Federation, which organises the Olympiad, winning a landslide victory over Andrii Baryshpolets, a Ukrainian grandmaster.
 Mr Dvorkovich’s re-election is controversial.
 Though he initially decried Russia’s invasion of Ukraine—an action described as a “​​national betrayal” by a Russian MP—he later released a statement praising his country’s soldiers.
 Russia now calls him “our candidate”.

 For all that, despite Mr Dvorkovich’s position, his countrymen are still banned from the federation’s competitions.
 Soft power only goes so far.

+## Daily quiz

+Our baristas will serve you a new question each day this week.
+On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
+Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="88d9fde1f2cdfbf8faedfbfbe7c8edebe7e6e7e5e1fbfca6ebe7e5">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

+<strong>Wednesday:</strong> Which novelist wrote “Heart of Darkness”, a book loosely adapted as the film “Apocalypse Now”?

+<strong>Tuesday:</strong> Which Maine-based retailer, founded in 1912, is famous for its outdoor clothing and equipment?

 ----------